Mackerly/NoteBook/flask.md

-This content block contains an `<h1>` tag with the text `Index` inside a title block, which in turn replaces the original `title` block in the `base.html` template with the text `Index` so that the complete title becomes `<^>Index<^> - FlaskApp`.
+This content block contains an `<h1>` tag with the text `Index` inside a title block, which in turn replaces the original `title` block in the `base.html` template with the text `Index` so that the complete title becomes `Index - FlaskApp`.
 This way, you can avoid repeating the same text twice, as it works both as a title for the page and a heading that appears below the navigation bar inherited from the base template.